ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 ## Known Limitations

-1. No iterator support
-2. First/Last operations are not order-preserving
+1. First/Last operations are not order-preserving
-3. No bulk operations
+2. No bulk operations
-4. No concurrent iteration support
+3. No concurrent iteration support

 ## Debugging